fsj-cn/study-notes/README.md

-# hello-world
+# study notes
-this is for test
+- this is for study notes
+- start at July 31th 2018 Tuesday,in Naturali